The Powerful (Human) Green Lanterns of the DC Universe

 Sojourner “Jo” Mullein is a particularly unique Green Lantern.
 There is still quite a bit of mystery behind her character, and we won’t spoil anything about Young Animal’s Far Sector at this time, but we can certainly look at just how powerful Jo Mullein already is.

 First of all, it should be noted that her power ring is different than other Green Lantern rings.
 Her ring actually recharges itself!
 But its power is much more limited, and she has to be aware of its limits.
 Even with that, she destroyed some futuristic alien military tanks with a single beam from her ring.
-Her constructs are sometimes unpredictable due to this unique ring, but her willpower cannot be questioned.
+While her constructs are sometimes unpredictable due to this unique ring, her willpower cannot be questioned.

 Stationed in the City Enduring, a society that has turned off the emotions of its citizens, Jo is the only person who can legally feel.
-Fear, will, anger, hope.
-Jo alone is able to exhibit her power in this way.
+Fear, will, anger, hope — Jo alone is able to exhibit her power in this way.
 She has been given a Green Lantern Ring unlike any other, and only she has the true willpower and ability to wield it.

 Simon Baz has not been a Green Lantern for a particularly long time.
-In fact, he is known colloquially as the “Green Lantern with a Gun,” who carries a firearm because of his distrust of general authority.
+In fact, he is known colloquially as the “Green Lantern with a Gun,” a man who carries a firearm because of his distrust of general authority.
 He hasn’t had much time to show off impressive feats of strength or unique constructs of any particular kind.